Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How is a rectocele diagnosed?

-Your caregiver will ask you about your lifestyle, past pregnancies, and any diseases you may have had.
+Your healthcare provider will ask you about your lifestyle, past pregnancies, and any diseases you may have had.
 You may also need any of the following tests:

-- Manual exam: Your caregiver gently puts a warmed speculum into your vagina.
-A speculum is a tool that opens your vagina.
-Then he will ask you to strain or push down.
-This may cause a rectocele to bulge so he can check its size and location.
+- A pelvic exam is used to check the size and location of a rectocele.
+Your healthcare provider will use a speculum to widen your vagina.
+Then you will strain or push down like you are having a bowel movement.
 You may need to tighten the muscles of your pelvis as if you are trying to stop urinating.
-This helps your caregiver learn the strength of your pelvic muscles.
+This helps your healthcare provider learn the strength of your pelvic muscles.

-- Defecography: A thick paste of barium is placed into your rectum through your anus.
+- Defecography shows changes taking place in your rectum and muscles during a bowel movement.
+A thick paste of barium is placed into your rectum through your anus.
 X-rays are taken while you push out the barium as if you are having a bowel movement.
 The barium makes an x-ray outline of your rectum and anus.
-This shows the changes taking place in your rectum and muscles during a bowel movement.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your abdomen and pelvis.
-The pictures may show problems in you rectum, vagina, or bladder.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An MRI, ultrasound, or moving x-ray may be used to check your bowels, vagina, bladder, or rectum.
+You may be given contrast liquid to help the area show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the provider if you have any metal in or on your body.

-- Anorectal manometry: A flexible tube is inserted through your anus and into your rectum.
-Pressure from the muscles around your anus and rectum is measured by sensors in the tube.
+- Anorectal manometry measures pressure in your anus an rectum.
+A flexible tube is inserted through your anus and into your rectum.
+Pressure is measured by sensors in the tube.

-- Colonic transit studies: This test measures how fast things pass through your colon.
-You will be asked to swallow a large pill containing tiny plastic rings that serve as markers.
-These markers can be seen on x-rays.
+- Colonic transit studies measure how fast things pass through your colon.
+You will be asked to swallow a large pill containing plastic rings that serve as markers.
+The markers can be seen on x-rays.
 Pictures of your abdomen are taken for several days and the markers are counted.
-This helps your caregiver learn how long it takes for food to pass through your intestines.
+This helps your healthcare provider learn how long it takes for food to pass through your intestines.

 How is a rectocele treated?

-- Biofeedback therapy: Biofeedback uses equipment to train you to control and relax your pelvic muscles during a bowel movement.
-Ask your caregiver for more information about biofeedback.
+- Biofeedback therapy helps you learn to control and relax your pelvic muscles during a bowel movement.
+Ask your healthcare provider for more information about biofeedback.

-- Surgery: Surgery may be needed to move the rectum back into place.
+- Surgery may be needed to move the rectum back into place.
 This surgery fixes the weak walls of your vagina.
-Your rectum will move back into place once the walls of your vagina are fixed.

 How can I help prevent a rectocele?

-- Drink liquids as directed: Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Drink liquids as directed.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 Liquids will help decrease constipation.

-- Eat more fiber: High-fiber foods, such as fresh fruits, vegetables, and whole grains, soften bowel movements.
+- Eat more fiber.
+High-fiber foods, such as fruits, vegetables, and whole grains, soften bowel movements.
 This helps bowel movements pass more quickly through your colon.
 Slowly add fiber into your diet to avoid bloating, stomach pain, and gas.